 Instead of starting with a massive pool of data and then mining it for usable threat intelligence, we first build a system for transforming human expertise into models that can evaluate complex security problems.
 We then apply diverse data to the model.
 With further analytics we can then automatically score the highest-priority threat signals and rapidly deliver them to the right people at the right time.
 We have also built a tightly integrated ‘ecosystem’ of web and mobile apps to enable our users to manage their critical assets and incident responses.

 We start with a thorough understanding of an organization’s top risks by using its own experts to help us build a mathematical representation – that is, a model – of the problem, folding in such factors as existing workflows and expected user behaviors.
 We then transform the model into software.
 This method is better suited to solving those classes of hard problems for which a data-centric approach is ineffective or does not scale well.

 At the core of our approach is Bayesian probability theory, an esoteric-sounding term that simply means it’s possible to come up with a surprisingly accurate prediction of the likelihood of something happening (or not happening) in a transparent and analytically defensible way.
 Probabilities and their relative importance are baked into each node of the model, making it an excellent tool for spotting even weak indicators of unusual activity, or unprecedented ‘black swan’ events.
-Because no single model will work for every situation, we tailor our models to prioritize different risks according to what’s important to a particular organization, whether its job is to prevent terrorism, detect insider threats, fight cyber-fraud or close security gaps.
+Because no single model will work for every situation, we tailor our models to prioritize different risks according to what’s important to a particular organization, whether its job is to detect insider threats, manage coronavirus risk, prevent terrorism or respond to natural disasters.

 Bring in all relevant data